King’s Balance in Hampi – Legend, Architecture, Timings

 Significance of Maharaja’s Balance

 During 14th to 15th century, the Vijayanagara Empire reached its zenith in terms of political, cultural, and economic prosperity, attracting travelers from all over the world.
-Today Hampi attracts tourists for the magnificent monuments still standing as mute testimony of its glorious past.
 Group of Monuments at Hampi was declared UNESCO site in 1986.

-One of the most remarkable monuments in Hampi is the King’s Balance, a structure that exemplifies the delicate balance between power and humility that the rulers of the Vijayanagara Empire maintained.
+One of the most remarkable places to visit in Hampi is the King’s Balance, a structure that exemplifies the delicate balance between power and humility that the rulers of the Vijayanagara Empire maintained.

 When I last visited there was no enclosure for the structure.
 I touched the pillars trying to connect with history.
 I imagined this place to be a lively one.
 The exquisite craftsmanship that hasn’t withered off yet demonstrates the architectural skills and attention to detail prevalent during the Vijayanagara Empire.